SanderBeekhuis/git-calculator/README.md

-# calculator
+# Calculator
-Small repo used for demo-ing branches
+Small repo used for demo-ing how branches work with git.

 ## Getting Started
 1. Install poetry